matter-labs-archive/DeploymentTools/README.md

     }
 ```

-If you do the transfer to the account not in a list above - you will not be able to later spend or exit it
+If you do the transfer to the account not in a list above - you will not be able to later spend or exit it.
+Transfer should spend an UTXO is full, with sum of output amounts equal to the sum of input amounts.
+Amount of inputs in limited to 3, number of outputs is limited to 3.

 ## Authors